pyF4all/pyDAMPF/README.md

 - An introduction to pyDAMPF in the context of evaluating maximum exerted forces by a cantilever Tip under variable environments is in our [SciPy 2022 paper](https://conference.scipy.org/proceedings/scipy2022/pyDAMPF_HVGuzman.html).

-- You may also try pyDAMPF online for free on a `Google Colab notebook`_.
+- You may also try pyDAMPF online for free on a [Google Colab notebook](https://colab.research.google.com/drive/1ZM_aQsuYWUD2gnhcIhngpypJ6m1MbFxE?usp=sharing).

-- A short tutorial on how to use pyDAMPF: [pyDAMPF (YouTube)](https://youtu.be/RqBXJc4Augw) and [Google Colab notebook](https://colab.research.google.com/drive/1ZM_aQsuYWUD2gnhcIhngpypJ6m1MbFxE?usp=sharing)
+- A short tutorial on how to use [pyDAMPF (YouTube)](https://youtu.be/RqBXJc4Augw).

 Installation
 -------------